mozilla/awsboxen/README.rst

 This command gets information about a current deployment stack, including:

   * status of the stack
-  * git SHA1 and reference tag for the currently deployed version
   * any "outputs" declared in the CloudFormation config
+  * eventually this will report the deployed version of the code

 **awsboxen freeze [--profile=PROFILE] [<box>...]**